KresimirCosic/express-typescript-boilerplate/README.md

 ```

 > This will build the _backend_ files, minify them and disable any `devtool` to reduce the file size.
 This will also build the `create-react-app`'s files via `CRA`'s `build` script command, copy those files over to a directory named `static`, copy the certificate and key files from the `src` directory into `static` directory as well, and start up the server.
 The static files will be served through _SSL_/_TLS_ to enable better development with things like cookie sessions that require secure flags and similar.

+## **TO DOs**

+- Make the console logs prettier and easier to read via [chalk](https://www.npmjs.com/package/chalk) package
+- Re-configure the _development_ phase if necessary.
+There still might be issues sending the cookies since the _backend_ is on regular _HTTP_ protocol.
+The production phase should be good to go, just start it up and open up the link listed in the console - `https://localhost:8443`